Waitakere Tramline: Damages and discontinuation of tourist transport

-In November 2011 a leak in the Watercare 600 mm diameter main triggered a substantial slip, taking out a 15 m long section of the adjacent tramline with 6 m of track left dangling in the air.
-The line has been closed for tourist transport since 24 November 2014, but can still be used by its owner Watercare for maintenance of the dam and pipeline.
-Sections of the track can be seen from the Waitakere Tramline Loop Track which follows the old tramline through some of its tunnels.
+In November 2011, a leak in the adjacent 600mm diameter main water pipe triggered a substantial slip, taking out a 15m long section of the tramline with 6m of track left dangling in the air.

+In November 2014, the Waitakere and Nihotupu tramline were closed for tourist transport on 24 November 2014, but the Waitakere tramline is still used by Watercare for maintenance of the dam and pipeline.
+Sections of the track can be seen from the Waitakere Tramline Loop Track, which follows the old tramline through some of its tunnels.